-Learning Outcomes:On successful completion of this unit, students will be able to:
+Learning Outcomes: On successful completion of this unit, students will be able to:

-1. Apply a systematic approach to engineering design;

-2. Find, organise and evaluate information on a range of topics related to problems in engineering design;
+1. Apply a systematic approach to engineering design; 2.
+Find, organise and evaluate information on a range of topics related to problems in engineering design;

-3. Identify and evaluate technical, environmental, social and economic factors impacting on the solution of engineering design problems; 4.
-Use computer-aided design (CAD) software to develop and present design solutions; 5.
-Communicate effectively with others orally, in writing and by means of engineering drawings; 6.
-Demonstrate an ability to learn individually and collaboratively in a team environment; and 7.
-Use a personal reflective journal and demonstrate improvements in their effectiveness as learners.
+Identify and evaluate technical, environmental, social and economic factors impacting on the solution of engineering design problems; Use computer-aided design (CAD) software to develop and present design solutions; Communicate effectively with others orally, in writing and by means of engineering drawings; Demonstrate an ability to learn individually and collaboratively in a team environment; and Use a personal reflective journal and demonstrate improvements in their effectiveness as learners.

-Class Contact: This unit will have ninety (90) contact hours per semester including face-to-face facilitated sessions and online activities over a 15-week semester.

-Required Reading: Vallero, D.A, and Brasier, C, (2008) Sustainable Design: The Science of Sustainability and Green Engineering Richmond: Wiley VU, Faculty of Arts, (2013) 10th edn Communication Skills Handbook for First Year Students in the Faculty of Health, Engineering and Science Melbourne: Victoria University
+Class Contad: This unit will have ninety (90) contact hours per semester including face to face facilitated sessions and online activities over a 15-week semester.
+Required Reading: A comprehensive set of Unit Notes in electronic format will be available through the VU Collaborate.VU, Faculty of Arts, (2013) 10th edn Communication Skills Handbook for First Year Students in the Faculty of Health, Engineering and Science Melbourne: Victoria University